lzh-mb-mod/RTSCamera/README.md

   - The target enemy formation that your selected troops are charging to will be highlighted with red color when you open command panel.

-- **New:** Hold `Alt` while clicking to target the enemy without interrupting previous movement orders.
+- Hold `Alt` while clicking to target the enemy without interrupting previous movement orders.

   - For archers they can shoot target enemy while holding positions.